Kinark/Materialize-stepper/README.md

 ###Callback/feedback

-There is a way to make the buttons run a function instead of proceeding, just add a data-feedback attribute with the function name to a ".next-step" classified button.
+There's a way to make the buttons run a function instead of proceeding, just add a data-feedback attribute with the function name to a ".next-step" classified button.
 Just like that:

 ```html
 <button class="waves-effect waves-dark btn next-step" data-feedback="checkEmailDB">CONTINUE</button>